-For the past several years, MCF has run its popular ‘Stay in School’ program that selects bright children in rural areas who are at risk of discontinuing their schooling due to their family’s financial hardship.
+For the past several years, Myanmar Children’s Foundation (MCF) has run its popular ‘Stay in School’ program that selects bright children in rural areas who are at risk of discontinuing their schooling due to financial hardship.

-Sponsorships cost $50 per child per year and cover books and school supplies, a book bag, a uniform, an umbrella, and a small contribution towards teacher salaries.
+Sponsorships were $50 per child per year and covered books and school supplies, a book bag, a uniform, an umbrella, and a small contribution towards teacher salaries.
 This program is no longer operating in its original form.
 MCF is now donating to schools and agencies directly.

 The Myanmar Children’s Foundation seeks to prevent the most vulnerable rural children from dropping out of monastic schools (usually between grades 4-7) to assist their parents in the fields or to work as subsistence-level street vendors to help support the family.
 Children in the program are identified as at risk for discontinuing school because of financial hardship on the families.
 They are also identified by their teachers or head monks/nuns as motivated, earnest students who desire to continue in school and would likely do well with further education.
 The children are monitored by our Country Director and staff throughout the year to make sure they are progressing and staying on track.
 Families are relieved of the financial burden of choosing between educating a child and affording meals, livestock, fuel, or medicines for the family.